 Sometimes there was an opportunity to capture what I saw.
 And sometimes, not.
-I live in an area of New Jersey that is still rural with some historic small towns for neighbours.
-Princeton; Hopewell.
+I live in Montgomery Township, New Jersey, which in many aspects is is still rural with some historic small towns for neighbours; Princeton; Hopewell.

 But my town is mostly homes, streams, parks and farmland nestled into the foothills of the Sourland Mountain Range.
 Our roads are narrow and lack sidewalks.
 There are ditches on either side of these country roads.
 Pulling over to capture a sunset with a farm or open pasture in the foreground means stopping the car in the middle of the road.
 Doing this is not advisable.
 It’s dangerous and inconsiderate for the other drivers on the way to work.

-I could have just taken a photo of some random object with the red, green and blue colours.
+I could have taken a photo of some random object with red, green and blue colours.
 But that would be throw away photography.
 I want my photographs to have an impact.

 Fog blanketed the area Friday morning.
 I knew that I could find opportunities for photography.
 I ate breakfast and left for work early to give myself time to stop should an opportunity present itself.
 I took a route that I knew would take me past some scenic areas: Princeton Community Park North, the edge of downtown Princeton, Princeton Battlefield Park, Quaker Road.

 When I saw the tree, I pulled over into the parking area on the northbound side of Quaker Road near the Delaware and Raritan Canal.
 The D&R canal is part of the state park system, but the parking area is just a patch of gravel on the western bank of that section of the D&R Canal.
 The sun was coming up over the treeline and shone through the fog, creating a lovely haze in the background.

 The area where the tree grows is wetland overgrown with thick patches of grass.